gardener/documentation/website/documentation/getting-started/observability/_index.md

 ### Vali Logs via Plutono

 Vali is our logging solution.
 Here we see how logs gathered with Vali are visualized in Plutono.
-Therefore, we can correlate logs and metrics in the same tool.
+Therefore, we can correlate logs and metrics in the same UI.

 ![](./images/vali-logs.png)